alexmusial/Fireflies-experience/README.md

 ---

-### Instalation ###
+### Installation ###
 To take part in this experience, the Leap Motion device is necessary.
-Then, you just have to download the exe file, and you are all set to go! :smiley:
+Then, you just have to download [this file](https://github.com/alexmusial/Fireflies-experience/blob/master/Fireflies%20Experience.exe), and you are all set to go! :smiley:

 ---